-Now, the question is, is it safe to put your antiques in storage?
-Remember, antiques are, by virtue of their age, delicate.
-However, if you do your homework – learn to pack and store your antiques properly and make the right choice with regards to a self storage facility, you can be assured that your antiques are safely stored and will be in excellent condition.
+If you do your homework – learn to pack and store your antiques properly and make the right choice with regards to a storage facility – you can be assured that your antiques are safely stored and will be in excellent condition.

 – Get the necessary packing materials.
 These include boxes, bubble wrap, felt fabric or thick blankets, tape, clear plastic wrap, cardboard corners and “fragile” stickers.
 There are boxes that are specially designed to store large paintings or mirrors.
 Cardboard corners, on the other hand, protect a mirror or a painting’s weak areas which are the corners.
 Be sure that these materials are safe to use for antiques – there are some paper that may contain acids that may cause damage.